Rumors about a pair of Sonos headphones have been circling for a while now, first emerging in early 2019.

-Mounting rumors of Sonos headphones could also prove to be a worry for Apple, which is rumored to be launching its first over-ear headphones in 2020.
-The so-called AirPods Studio could be released alongside the iPhone 12 in October, and if they're anywhere near as popular as the AirPods, they could really shake up the audio world – and so could the first Sonos wireless headphones, if they really do emerge with these exclusive features.
+Mounting rumors of Sonos headphones could also prove to be a worry for Apple, which has just launched its first over-ear headphones, the Apple AirPods Max.
+If they're anywhere near as popular as the AirPods, these new headphones could really shake up the audio world – and so could the first Sonos wireless headphones, if they really do emerge with these exclusive features.

 Sonos wireless headphones release date

 Having spoken to “people familiar with the plans”, Bloomberg alleges that the new Sonos headphones will launch in 2020.

 However, that report was from early 2019, and as we all know, lots of companies have had to push product releases back as a result of the Covid-19 pandemic.
 Plus, the year is nearly out, and now that the AirPods Max have launched, it would be odd for Sonos to follow up so soon after.